How Long Should You Hold A Stock?

 - How much could you foresee that the stock could go down?

-- Is the potential gain on the stock more than the potential loss?
+- Is the potential gain on the stock more than the possible loss?

 - Is the potential gain at least 1.5 to 2 times the size of the loss?